District Assessments, 2021-22

-Over the course of a school year, you receive information that can give you a more complete picture of your child’s academic progress.
-In addition to report cards and class assignments, SFUSD uses District Assessments to help you better understand your child’s strengths and opportunities for improvement in Reading and Math.
-You can use this information to partner with your child’s teacher about how to better support learning at home.
+Over the course of a school year, families receive a variety of information to give them a more complete picture of their child’s academic progress.
+In addition to report cards and class assignments, SFUSD uses District Assessments to help families better understand their child’s strengths and opportunities for improvement in Reading and Math.
+Families can use this information to partner with your child’s teacher to blend learning at school with support at home.

 What are the District Assessments?